German attack on Lagnicourt: 4th Ersatz Division

 The 4th Ersatz Division attacked with four battalions, Regiment von Hugo and Regiment von Warnstedt, the brigade commander Generalmajor Johann von Mechow retaining the Stoßtruppen and III Bataillon, IR 361 as a reserve.
-The advance ran into trouble as soon as it began, the German artillery firing short; a flare signal warning the artillery was fired but went unnoticed and the signal was repeated, which silhouetted the advancing troops.
-The second and third waves hurried forward to escape the German bombardment, bunched up and Australian posts were encountered far in advance of the positions that were thought to be occupied.
+The advance ran into trouble as soon as it began, the German artillery firing short; a flare signal warning the artillery was fired but went unnoticed.
+The signal was fired again and this silhouetted the advancing troops.
+The second and third waves hurried forward to escape the German bombardment, bunched up and Australian posts were encountered far in advance of the positions that they were thought to occupy.

 The recent move forward of the Australian outpost line had gone undetected and Australian small-arms fire was sufficient to stop the German advance.
-Soon after dawn another two companies went forward to plug a gap in the centre of the attack but German artillery-fire failed to suppress the rifle and machine-gun fire from the Australian infantry and at 3:00 p.m. the attacking troops were ordered to retire.
-The German infantry retirement with eleven Australian prisoners, was untroubled and outposts were left on the right flank, south of the Bapaume–Cambrai road, covering the left flank of the 38th Division.
+Soon after dawn another two companies went forward to plug a gap in the centre of the attack but German artillery-fire failed to suppress the rifle and machine-gun fire from the Australian infantry.
+At 3:00 p.m. the attacking troops were ordered to retire.
+The German infantry, with eleven Australian prisoners, was untroubled and outposts were left on the right flank, south of the Bapaume–Cambrai road, covering the left flank of the 38th Division.